-Many years ago, I came across a tale of The Wheezing Wolf and the Three Little Pigs (you could call it a breathless spin on a timeless children’s classic).
-It is also a tale that manages to very creatively highlight a disease state which affects a large number of children worldwide – that’s right, asthma!
-It is estimated more than 22 million people (~6 million children) in the United States have some form of asthma, a chronic but reversible condition which causes inflammation and bronchoconstriction of our airways1.
+Many years ago, I came across a tale of The Wheezing Wolf and the Three Little Pigs , you could call it a breathless spin on a timeless children’s classic.
+It is also a tale that manages to very creatively highlight a disease state which affects a large number of children worldwide, specifically asthma.
+It is estimated more than 22 million people (~6 million children) in the United States have some form of asthma, a chronic but reversible condition which causes inflammation and bronchoconstriction of our airways.1

-Although there is no magic bullet or cure for people who suffer from asthma, we have a large variety of medications that allow for proper management which helps prevent long term airway remodeling, permanent lung damage, hospital stays and emergency room visits1.
-You might be wondering what causes people to acquire asthma… maybe it’s people spending a lot of time with wolves who huff and puff or maybe it just happens to be all the Hufflepuffs?
-Well, data is gathered meticulously to better highlight trends in asthma for this very reason.
-For example, one trend already identified makes clear that african american and hispanic children are generally more likely to experience mortality from asthma related causes1.
-Below you will find several interactable modules which outline the rise in asthma cases over the years but also the demographic aggregation of cases across the United States:
+Although there is no magic bullet or cure for people who suffer from asthma, we do have a large variety of medications that allow for proper management to help prevent long term airway remodeling, permanent lung damage, hospital stays and emergency room visits.1 You might be wondering what causes people to acquire asthma.
+Data is gathered meticulously to better highlight trends in asthma for this very reason.
+For example, one trend already identified makes clear that African American and Hispanic children are generally more likely to experience mortality from asthma related causes.1 Below you will find several interactable modules which outline the rise in asthma cases over time and the demographic aggregation of cases across the United States.